 3. A Voice and an Audience

 Whether on Facebook, Twitter, Instagram, YouTube, email, blogs, or other offline or online communities, fortunately many people have both the means to communicate and a network willing to listen.
-The important element here is allowing that person to individualize and tailor their promotion to their peer group - it has to be their voice and the message needs to resonate with their audience.
+The important element here is allowing that person to individualize and tailor their referral program promotion to their peer group - it has to be their voice and the message needs to resonate with their audience.

 What this looks like in practice: Allow your ambassadors to promote your brand on whichever social media platforms they are most active on, or even offer printed materials for those who engage offline with potential referrals.
 Provide templated messaging that makes it effortless for an ambassador to share, but also easy for them to personalize with their own voice.
 You can provide the images, links, and codes to share, but let your ambassadors add their own language about why their network should use your products/services.

 Winning customers’ trust to make purchases or become a user is a major accomplishment.
 If you’ve done enough to earn their promotion to friends, family, or colleagues, they really trust you.
 Now your ambassadors are trusting you to deliver an equally great experience to their referrals, and you’ve given them one more thing to care about, your referral program.